Easy Guitar Chords for Beginners – 12 Chords You Need to Know

 The fingering will mess with you at first.
 It’s not so much that it’s difficult, just a little awkward for a beginner.
 But with practice, you can get this one.

-The key was very popular with classical composers such as J.S.
+The key was popular with classical composers such as J.S.
 Bach (The Art of the Fugue), and Mozart (Requiem).
 Beethoven also wrote “Symphony No.9” in D minor.

 D minor must have the notes: D, F, and A.